Best Shortwave Radios 2026

 Shortwave Propagation Guide

-• Dawn & Dusk: Often the best DX (long-distance) conditions as propagation transitions between day and night modes.
+• Dawn and dusk often bring the best DX (long-distance) conditions as propagation transitions between day and night modes.

-• Winter: Longer nights mean extended low-frequency listening.
-Some of the best shortwave conditions occur on winter evenings.
+• Winter means longer nights and extended low-frequency listening — some of the best shortwave conditions occur on winter evenings.

-• Solar activity: During solar cycle peaks, higher frequencies become more useful.
+• During solar cycle peaks, higher frequencies become more useful.
 During solar minimums, stick to lower bands.

 Shortwave Frequency Bands